 Post-cube VR Gallery

-One of KARMA Lab’s more interesting student projects came from a team of artists led by Eda Sutunç.
-Post-cube VR Gallery toyed with the concept of a virtual art gallery by making each exhibit itself completely distnct experientially, unlike traditional VR art gallery concepts such as the Museum of Other Realities.
+One of KARMA Lab’s more interesting student projects came from a team of artists.
+The Post-cube VR Gallery toyed with the concept of a virtual art gallery by making each exhibit itself completely distnct experientially, unlike traditional VR art gallery concepts such as the Museum of Other Realities.
 As the artists were not technically trained and focused instead on their visual and interactive design objectives, I was responsible for developing the different systems that make their experiences possible, from flapping wings in a Dali-esque desertscape to shrinking into a woman’s vagina (represented by an empty whole filling with broken ceramic dolls).
+Above is a video recording of an early-stage version prior to be exhibited at VR Days Europe 2019.

 This KARMA Lab project featured a collection of 360 videos made amongst the Afghan refugee community of eastern Turkey set inside a navigable 3D virtual environment.
 Bahar Aykaç led her student team through video shoots and ethnographic studies before ultimately relying on me to implement their immersive experience design in Unity.
 The result was not a 360 documentary about a marginalized community, but an individual experience exploring their world.
 Users visited 360 videos according to their own navigation of a spatial video selection interface.